 - Limited Rollover

-A drawback of FSAs is that there is a limit on or no annual rollover.
+A drawback of FSAs is that there is limited to no annual rollover.
 Employers may allow up to $500 to roll over at the end of the year.
-Otherwise, any unused funds are forfeited at the end of the year.
+Otherwise, any unused funds are forfeited.
 The IRS allows employers to offer an extended deadline, or grace period, of two and a half months after the end of a plan year to use FSA funds.
 Thus, for a plan year ending Dec.
 31, the employees would have until March 15 to spend the money in their FSA.
 This provision is strictly optional; the employer must choose to implement it.